NiladriMallik/NiladriMallik/README.md

 - 👯 I’m looking to collaborate on ...
 -->

-Hello, my name is Niladri Mallik and I am a part time master's student at [Indian Institute of Technology](https://www.iitj.ac.in/) studying Data and Computational Science.
-I am a Programmer Analyst with 1 year of experience at [Cognizant](https://www.cognizant.com/in/en).
-I work on SQL in Snowflake, sometimes Python to make my work easier.
-Besides working, I have an interest in recreational cycling.
+Hello, my name is Niladri Mallik, and I am a Programmer Analyst with 1 year of experience at [Cognizant](https://www.cognizant.com/in/en).
+I am also a part-time master's student at [Indian Institute of Technology](https://www.iitj.ac.in/) studying Data and Computational Science.
+I work on SQL in Snowflake and sometimes Python to make my work easier.
+Besides working, I have an interest in movies and cycling.

-- 🔭 I’m currently working on nothing.
+- 🔭 Currently working on nothing.
-- 🌱 I’m currently learning DSA.
+- 🌱 Currently learning DSA.
 - 😄 Pronouns: Programmer Analyst/Noobmaster

 **Languages and Tools:**